Lynn M. Martin: Early life and career

 Martin was born in Evanston, Illinois, the daughter of Helen Catherine (Hall) and Lawrence William Morley, an accountant.
 She attended Taft High School in Chicago from 1952 to 1956.
 She was later named to Taft's Hall of Fame.
 In 1960 she graduated from the University of Illinois, where she was a member of the Gamma Phi Beta sorority.
-After becoming a teacher in the Rockford Public School District, she continued in that job after being elected to public office, serving as a member of the Winnebago County board from 1972 to 1976 before being elected to the Illinois House of Representatives (1977–79), Illinois Senate (1979–80), and U.S. House of Representatives (1981–91).
+After becoming a teacher in the Rockford Public School District, she continued in that job after being elected to public office, serving as a member of the Winnebago County board from 1972 to 1976 before being elected to the Illinois House of Representatives (1977–1979), Illinois Senate (1979–1980), and U.S. House of Representatives (1981–1991).

 U.S. House of Representatives

 She ran for the House, after Representative John B. Anderson retired to run for president in 1980.
 She won a competitive four-way Republican primary for the open seat.
-Martin's ran on a platform that was fiscally conservative, lower taxes and business deregulation, and socially liberal, pro-choice and advocating for the Equal Rights Amendment.
+Martin ran on a platform that was fiscally conservative, lower taxes and business deregulation, and socially liberal, pro-choice and advocating for the Equal Rights Amendment.

 In the U.S. House, she was vice chair of the House Republican Conference.
 She was the first woman to be elected to a position in the Republican House Leadership.
 During her time in Congress, Martin served on the Armed Services Committee, the Budget Committee, and the House Rules Committee.
 Martin earned the nickname "the Axe" for her efforts to reduce spending while serving on the House Budget Committee.
 On a number of important issues she split with Republicans: arguing for a minimum wage increase, voting to override President Reagan's 1986 veto of a sanctions bill against the apartheid regime in South Africa, joining with Democrats to stiffen punishment for white-collar criminals, and supporting pro-choice legislation.

-A loyalist to the Reagan Administration, she assisted then-Vice President George H. W. Bush with his preparation for the 1984 Vice Presidential debate against Geraldine Ferraro.
+A loyalist to the Reagan Administration, she assisted then-Vice President George H. W. Bush with his preparation for the 1984 vice presidential debate against Geraldine Ferraro.
 She brought an unexpected attacking and aggressive style out of the gates in the mock debates, throwing the Vice President off balance and convincing him that he needed to take Ferraro more seriously and prepare more.
 Martin also was tapped to deliver Bush's nominating speech at the Republican National Convention in Dallas.
 Bush touted her as a possible running mate in his 1988 presidential campaign, though he eventually selected Indiana Senator Dan Quayle.

 Martin entered the race for the vacant Republican Conference Chair position, following Dick Cheney of Wyoming's decision to run for Whip spot, the second highest leadership position.
 Martin lost her bid to Jerry Lewis of California by a slim margin of three votes after conservative hardliners mounted a coordinated campaign against her, in part, for her stances on social issues.